FuzzySecurity/AzureWireGuard/README.md

 ssh-keygen -t rsa -b 2048
 ```

-Open `wg.yml` and set fill in your public key and PSK on line 5 & 6.
+Open `wg.yml` and fill in your public key and PSK on line 5 & 6.

 ```yml
   vars: